About The Graide Network (TGN)

 User experience designers in front of a wall of sticky notes with user quotes and grouping them by theme.

-The Research
+User Research

 Findings